laminas/laminas-form/docs/book/v3/application-integration/form-element-manager-mvc.md

 }
 ```

-Now the custom factory will be used to instance the form.
+Now the custom factory will be used to create the form instance.

 ## Using a Custom Element without Registration